 What is under eye filler?

 Under eye filler is a targeted injection of hyaluronic acid in an area under the eye in order to minimize unwanted dark circles, hollows, lines or wrinkles.
-Dermatologists use various brands of under eye fillers, including: Belotero, Juvederm Ultra, Radiesse, Restylane and Restylane Silk to treat tear trough deformity and other issues.
+Dermatologists and other qualified medical professionals use various types of under eye fillers to treat tear trough deformity and other issues.

-Under eye fillers can be used anywhere around the eye that there’s an undesired contour, defect or line.
+Under eye fillers can often be used in areas around the eye where there’s an undesired contour, defect or line.
 For example, you can get:

-• Under eye wrinkles filler – Filler may be used to erase or soften any other fine lines and wrinkles underneath the eyes.
+- Under eye wrinkles filler – Filler may be used to erase or soften other fine lines and wrinkles underneath the eyes.
 The skin underneath the eye is very thin and prone to wrinkles.

 It’s important to have realistic expectations.
-Patients with thicker, smoother skin may have better results than those with thinner, more wrinkled skin under the eyes.
+Patients with thicker, smoother skin may experience different results than those with thinner, more wrinkled skin under the eyes.
 It’s also important to note that fillers may reduce shadowing but can’t change the color of the skin under your eyes.
-A dermatologist can work with you to come up with a plan to address your desired issues.
+A dermatologist or other qualified provider can help you develop a plan to address your concerns.

 The procedure of injecting under eye fillers typically takes only a few minutes.
 After the procedure, it may take time for bruising to fade, swelling to go down and filler to settle.
 It can take a few weeks to see the final results.